phonghuule/Build-Sentiment-Analysis-App/README.md

     AWS Amplify Lobby: https://gitter.im/AWS-Amplify/Lobby

 ## Survey:
-Please help us to provide your feedback [here](https://amazonmr.au1.qualtrics.com/jfe/form/SV_ehwTCMiRy46skbY?Session=HOL004).
-Participants who complete the surveys from AWS Innovate Online Conference - Data Edition will receive a gift code for USD25 in AWS credits.
-AWS credits will be sent via email by 30 September, 2021.
+Let us know what you thought of this lab and how we can improve the experience for you in the future by completing this session poll.
+Participants who complete the surveys from AWS Innovate - Modern Applications Edition will receive a gift code for USD25 in AWS credits <sup>1, 2 & 3</sup>.
+AWS credits will be sent via email by November 30, 2022.

+Note: Only registrants of AWS Innovate - Modern Applications Edition who complete the surveys will receive a gift code for USD25 in AWS credits via email.

+<sup>1</sup>AWS Promotional Credits Terms and conditions apply: https://aws.amazon.com/awscredits/

+<sup>2</sup>Limited to 1 x USD25 AWS credits per participant.

+<sup>3</sup>Participants will be required to provide their business email addresses to receive the gift code for AWS credits.